jmcnamara/XlsxWriter/dev/docs/source/working_with_charts.rst

 * Pie charts cannot currently be combined.
 * Scatter charts cannot currently be used as a primary chart but they can be used as a secondary chart.
-* Bar charts can only combined secondary charts on a secondary axis.
+* Bar charts can only combine secondary charts on a secondary axis.
 This is an Excel limitation.